 Behavioral and Physical Health Integration Efforts in the Medicaid Program

-SHADAC is currently serving as a contractor to The Medicaid and CHIP Payment and Access Commission (MACPAC) on a project to document behavioral and physical health integration efforts in Medicaid.
-Study questions include:
+SHADAC recently served as a contractor to The Medicaid and CHIP Payment and Access Commission (MACPAC) on a project to document behavioral and physical health integration efforts in Medicaid.
+Study questions included:

-To assess these questions, SHADAC is conducting a comprehensive data scan for all states, followed by telephone interviews with officials from a subset of states.
-The focus is on integration programs that have been implemented or are currently underway that also have strong ties to Medicaid programs and funding.
+To assess these questions, SHADAC conducted a comprehensive data scan for all states, followed by telephone interviews with officials from a subset of states.
+The focus was on integration programs that have been implemented or were currently underway that also had strong ties to Medicaid programs and funding.

 Colorado Health Access Survey

 SHADAC recently provided technical expertise to the Colorado Health Institute (CHI) on the development of the Colorado Health Access Survey (CHAS) questionnaire to be fielded 2015.
 SHADAC staff identified reform-relevant topics/domains of potential interest for consideration in the 2015 CHAS survey instrument; compiled specific health reform questionnaire items for CHI’s consideration based on SHADAC’s knowledge of relevant and new questions used in federal and other state surveys; provided guidance and made recommendations to CHI related to the inclusion of specific questionnaire items in the 2015 instrument per CHI data collection priorities; and reviewed and provided feedback on questionnaire revisions and additions for 2015.